tud-cd/tudscr/README.md

 + improvement of the corporate design type area
 + colored head and foot possible
 + including logos in the foot for the title etc.
-+ a few little bux fixes
++ a few little bug fixes

 **v2.02** (2014/12/17)